mariansmolii/devlinks/README.md

 ## Project Overview

 This project demonstrates the deployment of a full-stack application consisting of a React frontend, Node.js backend, and MongoDB database on a Kubernetes cluster.
-The deployment leverages GitHub Actions for CI/CD, FluxCD for GitOps-based deployments, Sealed Secrets for secure secret management, dynamic DNS management with Cloudflare and ExternalDNS, automated SSL/TLS certificate handling with Cert-Manager and Let's Encrypt.
+The deployment leverages GitHub Actions for CI, FluxCD for GitOps-based deployments, Sealed Secrets for secure secret management, dynamic DNS management with Cloudflare and ExternalDNS, automated SSL/TLS certificate handling with Cert-Manager and Let's Encrypt.
 For local development, Docker Compose is used.

 ## Technologies Used